Indonesia Pertamina workers cancel planned strike - trade union

-The agreement was reached on Tuesday, witnessed by government representatives, a day before the 10-day national strike was due to start, Gumilar said.
+The agreement was reached on Tuesday, facilitated by the government, a day before the strike was due to start, Gumilar said.

+The state energy company is Southeast Asia's biggest fuel importer and at least 10,000 staff were initially slated to join the industrial action, according to media reports.

+The union did not disclose what the dispute was about though had rejected reports that it was solely over welfare issues.

 (Reporting by Bernadette Christina Writing by Gayatri Suroyo Editing by Ed Davies)